 Creating a business brochure may sound complicated, but it really isn’t.
+Microsoft Word makes is very easy to create a brochure for any need.
 Wouldn’t it be great to have someone walk you through the process and show you how to do it?

 It’s never been easier to make brochure.
 In fact, you can make a brochure in minutes.
 Let me show you how.

 Step 1: Choose a Template from Within Microsoft Word

 There are two ways in which you can obtain a brochure template using Microsoft Word.
 You can create a brochure through available templates found within Microsoft Word, or you can download a brochure template from Microsoft’s website to use.